WHY ARE WE HERE?

 This program was created to assist those who are looking to further their career, expand their knowledge of the technology world, and bring the infectious amount of enthusiasm that John brought.

 DAWNA J. COLBERT MEMORIAL SCHOLARSHIP

 Dawna J. Colbert was a mother, grandmother and employee of Technology Concepts Group International, LLC .
-We lost her after a long battle with cancer.
+We lost her in 2017, after a long battle with cancer.

 Dawna was a runner, healthy living warrior and advocate for STEM education.
 Her work at TCGi reflected that.
 She was a leader in creating and consulting on major in-house technology projects for the company.

 To continue her legacy, TCGi created this scholarship in Dawna’s name in celebration of the life she led and the vibrant energy she brought to the company.
 We miss her terribly, and she will always be a member of the TCGi family.
 This is the first scholarship to be given by the newly formed TCGI Foundation, a 501 (c)(3) charitable organization created by Avis Yates Rivers, CEO, Technology Concepts Group Intl.
 This scholarship will help with the college expenses of diverse female students in the STEM field.